apigee/apijam/Module-1/Labs/Lab 1/README.md

 # Lab Video

-If you like to learn by watching, here is a short video on creating a reverse proxy using Open API Specification - [https://www.youtube.com/watch?v=3XBG9QOUPzg](https://www.youtube.com/watch?v=3XBG9QOUPzg)
+If you like to learn by watching, here is a short video on creating a reverse proxy using OpenAPI Specification - [https://www.youtube.com/watch?v=3XBG9QOUPzg](https://www.youtube.com/watch?v=3XBG9QOUPzg)

 # Earn Extra-points